 Among many board and committee activities, he was President of the Association of Graduate Schools of the AAU universities during 1985-86.
 He was a member of the National Academies Government-University-Industry Research Roundtable during 1989-1994; American Chemical Society (ACS) Governing Board for Chemical Abstracts Services, 1991-1996; ACS Governing Board for Publishing, 1996-2004.

-Professor Brown's current interests are in the cognitive, philosophical and social aspects of the scientific enterprise.
+Professor Brown's current interests are in the cognitive, philosophical, and social aspects of the scientific enterprise.
 In 2003 he authored Making Truth: Metaphor in Science (http://www.press.uillinois.edu/s03/brown.html), which explores the essential roles of metaphorical reasoning in science.
-He has also written on the authority and moral authority of science in society: Imperfect Oracle: The Authority and Moral Authority of Science in Society, was published in 2009 by Pennsylvania State University Press.
+He has also written on the authority and moral authority of science in society: Imperfect Oracle: The Authority and Moral Authority of Science in Society, published in 2009 by Pennsylvania State University Press.
 A book on the origins of the Beckman Institute, Bridging Divides, was published in 2009 by the University of Illinois Press.
-He is a subject editor for chemistry of the New Scribner's Dictionary of Scientific Biography, and continues as coauthor of the best-selling general chemistry text, Chemistry: The Central Science, now in its 14th edition.
+He continues as coauthor of the best-selling general chemistry text, Chemistry: The Central Science, now in its 15th edition.

 Awards and Honors